-SUMMARY: The School-Based Therapist provides therapy and mental health consultation services for children in preschool through 6th grade, and their families.
+CALM’s School-Based Therapist provides therapy and mental health consultation services for children in preschool through 6th grade.
 The School-Based Therapist supports the client and his/her family in meeting their mental health goals.
 Therapy is focused on healing mental health issues such as post-traumatic stress disorder, problems in the parent-child relationship, or other social-emotional challenges with the ultimate goal of restoring children and families to a healthy level of functioning, including positive academic outcomes.
 The School-Based Therapist provides educational trainings and referrals to parents and family members.
-The School-Based Therapist also supports teachers in the classroom by assisting with observations, providing coaching to help teachers handle challenging behavior, and offering reflective practice to help teachers reflect on their responses, beliefs, and overall work with children.
+The position also supports teachers in the classroom by assisting with observations, providing coaching to help teachers handle challenging behavior, and offering reflective practice to help teachers reflect on their responses, beliefs, and overall work with children.
 The School-Based Therapist provides training and education to support teachers in understanding child development, social-emotional targeted interventions and other topics important to the teaching team.
 They work with children in the classroom who are exhibiting challenging behaviors by providing social-emotional activities and targeted behavior interventions.
 In addition, the School-Based Therapist reaches out to families who may need services or referrals, parent education and support with their child.
 The School-Based Therapist provides written documentation of all client, family and case management contacts, and meets Medi-Cal documentation standards in writing of notes.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: